Cloth Diapers Care Instructions

 - If the cover is still clean, add another Bamboo Insert and replace the diaper onto your baby.

-- If the diaper is wet, then pick out a new diaper.
+- If the diaper is wet, then pick out a new diaper and insert.

-- After changing your baby, store soiled diapers in our waterproof, reusable Planet Baby Cloth Diaper Wet Dry Bag until time to wash.
+- After changing your baby, store soiled diapers in our waterproof, reusable Planet Baby Cloth Diaper Wet Dry Bag or diaper pail bag until time to wash.

 Using Detergents with Cloth Diapers